BGSU-RNA/RNA-3D-correspondence/help.md

 Note that we are including the resolution threshold in these examples, to provide smaller and faster queries.

 ### Scope and Depth
-To specify the scope use the "scope" key and values EC for retrievals across the equivalence class of same molecule, same species, and use Rfam for retrievals across species.
+To specify the scope use the "scope" key and values **EC** for **retrievals across the equivalence class of same molecule, same species**, and use **Rfam** for **retrievals across species**.
 - [http://rna.bgsu.edu/correspondence/comparison?selection=HL_5TBW_007&scope=EC](http://rna.bgsu.edu/correspondence/comparison?selection=HL_5TBW_007&scope=EC)
 - [http://rna.bgsu.edu/correspondence/comparison?selection=HL_5TBW_007&scope=Rfam](http://rna.bgsu.edu/correspondence/comparison?selection=HL_5TBW_007&scope=Rfam)

-When using scope=Rfam, the default depth is 1, but other values can be chosen, so that R3DMCS retrieves additional instances from each species:
+When using scope=Rfam, the **default depth is 1**, but other values can be chosen, so that R3DMCS retrieves additional instances from each species:
 - [http://rna.bgsu.edu/correspondence/comparison?selection=HL_5TBW_007&scope=Rfam&depth=4](http://rna.bgsu.edu/correspondence/comparison?selection=HL_5TBW_007&scope=Rfam&depth=4)

 ### Resolution threshold
-To specify the maximum resolution, use the "resolution" key and value chosen from 1.5, 2.0, 2.5, 3.0, 3.5, 4.0, 20.0, all:
+To specify the maximum resolution, use the "resolution" key and value chosen from **1.5, 2.0, 2.5, 3.0, 3.5, 4.0, 20.0, all**:
 - [http://rna.bgsu.edu/correspondence/comparison?selection=HL_5TBW_007&scope=EC&resolution=3.0](http://rna.bgsu.edu/correspondence/comparison?selection=HL_5TBW_007&scope=EC&resolution=3.0)

 Make sure that the query structure is within the resolution threshold.

 ### Experimental technique